Conkwer/trespasser/README.md

 2. **Processor detection bypass** — modern CPUs are unrecognizable to 1998 CPUID
 3. **ESC menu instant-close** — dialog no longer closes on the same keypress that opened it
 4. **MFC paths** — resource compiler include/lib configuration

+## Philosophy

+DirectX12 and graphic overhauls are not planned.

 ## Status